 Himilce A. Tejada

-In defense of our popular fruit, Himilce A. Tejada, writer for Diario Libre newspaper, brings us this article, which puts an end to a popular, but erroneous belief that plantains make us stupid.
+In defense of our popular fruit, Himilce A. Tejada, a well-known Dominican food writer, brings us this article, which puts an end to a popular, but erroneous belief that plantains make us stupid.

 - 6 very ripe plantains